sr320/course-fish546-2016/00-Notes/slides.md

 --

-- Emphasis on open and reproducibile
+- Emphasis on open and reproducible science

 ---

+### What should you learn?

+--

+- How to operate at the command-line

+--

+- How to install and run common bioinformatic software

+--

+- Approaches to deal with large data
+- (_most of this is just moving files_)

+--

+-